openslide/openslide-python/doc/index.rst

    The name of the property containing a slide's background color, if any.
    It is represented as an RGB hex triplet.

+.. data:: PROPERTY_NAME_BARCODE

+   The name of the property containing a slide's barcode, if any.

 .. data:: PROPERTY_NAME_BOUNDS_HEIGHT

    The name of the property containing the height of the rectangle bounding